The Survivorship Program: Transitions for Cancer Survivors

 About the Survivorship Program

-The Survivorship Program at Rutgers Cancer Institute of New Jersey provides long-term wellness care, evaluation, support and health education for adult cancer survivors.
+The Survivorship Program at Rutgers Cancer Institute provides long-term wellness care, evaluation, support and health education for adult cancer survivors.

 Advances in cancer screening, detection, treatment, and supportive care have increased survival rates for people with cancer.
 Improved survival rates have created new challenges for providing health care to people living with and beyond cancer.
 Survivors have unique health care needs because of their illness experience.
 New research shows that there are many physical and emotional consequences of cancer.
 Some of these can occur long after treatment has been completed and are called “late effects.”
 These issues require survivors to have continual monitoring and follow-up care.